viviensiu/heart-failure-prediction/README.md

 ## Containerization

 ## Cloud Deployment
-* Already deployed to Streamlit Cloud, give it a try at [this link](https://heart-vs.streamlit.app/).
+* This prediction app is deployed to Streamlit Cloud, here's the url to try it: [https://heart-vs.streamlit.app/](https://heart-vs.streamlit.app/).
-* The following steps are for those who are interested to replicate deployment to Streamlit Cloud.
+* The following steps are for those who are interested to replicate deployment to Streamlit Cloud:
-* Instructions to deploy to Streamlit Cloud:
     * Sign in to [Streamlit Cloud](https://streamlit.io/cloud) with Github account.
-    * Follow the [instructions here](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app) to create a Streamlit app by specifying the Github repo, Streamlit app (for this repo, [`heart_disease_prediction.py`](https://github.com/viviensiu/heart-failure-prediction/blob/main/heart_disease_prediction.py)) was used) and provide a file for environment setup (for this repo, [Pipfile](https://github.com/viviensiu/heart-failure-prediction/blob/main/Pipfile) was used).
+    * Follow the [instructions here](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app) to create a Streamlit app by specifying the Github repo, Streamlit app (for this repo, use [`heart_disease_prediction.py`](https://github.com/viviensiu/heart-failure-prediction/blob/main/heart_disease_prediction.py))  and provide a file for environment setup ([Pipfile](https://github.com/viviensiu/heart-failure-prediction/blob/main/Pipfile) was used here).
     *

 ## Evaluation Criteria